emijayne/hamon_pantheon/themes/fortytwo/STARTERKIT/README.md

   Also rename the STARTERKIT.libraries.yml and the STARTERKIT.theme files.
 For example rename the `foo/STARTERKIT.libraries.yml` file to `foo/foo.libraries.yml` and the `foo/STARTERKIT.theme` file to `foo/foo.theme`.
 Replace any occurences of STARTERKIT in any of these files.

+  Do not forget to rename the file in the config folder as well.

 ## Configuration of your subtheme.